Female worker sorting recyclable materials into separate bins in a recycling facility

 Product shot of Hefty Energy Bag with full bag behind it.

-Dow X Hefty® EnergyBag® program
+Dow X Hefty® ReNew® program

-The Hefty® EnergyBag® program, Dow, and ByFusion partnership diverts hard-to-recycle plastics from Boise’s landfills, transforming collected waste into ByBlocks®—durable, construction-grade blocks.
+The Hefty® ReNew® program, Dow, and ByFusion partnership diverts hard-to-recycle plastics from Boise’s landfills, transforming collected waste into ByBlocks®—durable, construction-grade blocks.
 ByFusion’s Blocker technology repurposes plastic waste for community projects like benches and walls, supporting sustainable development.
-Since 2018, Boise residents have contributed over 1,000 tons of plastic waste to the EnergyBag® program, showcasing an innovative model for recycling challenging plastics into valuable resources for local infrastructure.
+Since 2018, Boise residents have contributed over 1,000 tons of plastic waste to the ReNew® program, showcasing an innovative model for recycling challenging plastics into valuable resources for local infrastructure.

 Mr Green Clean Up